keyboardio/Kaleidoscope/README.md

 > The number of milliseconds to wait before a sequence times out.
 Once the
 > sequence timed out, if there is a partial match with an action, that will be
 > performed, otherwise the Leader sequence will simply reset.
 >
-> Not strictly a method, it is a variable one can assign a new value to.
->
 > Defaults to 1000.